arapulido/katacoda-scenarios/datadog-operator/step5.md

-Logs collection, APM and the process monitoring are disabled by default in the `DatadogAgent` object unless enabled explicitely.
+Logs collection and APM are disabled by default in the `DatadogAgent` object unless enabled explicitely.

 For example, if you run the agent status command: